-For individuals who have BPH who receive transurethral water vapor thermal therapy, the evidence includes one small, short-term sham-controlled RCT with a four-year uncontrolled follow-up phase.
-The outcomes of interest are symptoms, QOL, and treatment-related morbidity.
+For individuals who have benign prostatic hyperplasia who receive transurethral water vapor thermal therapy, the evidence includes one small, short-term sham-controlled randomized controlled trial with a four-year uncontrolled follow-up phase.
+The outcomes of interest are symptoms, quality of life, and treatment-related morbidity.
 At three months, lower urinary tract symptoms improved more in the intervention group compared to the sham procedure.
 No adverse effects on erectile or ejaculatory function were observed, and improvements were sustained through four years of follow-up.
-This evidence is limited by the small sample size, short-term duration, lack of blinding of longer-term outcomes, and lack of comparison to alternative treatments such as TURP.
+The evidence is limited by the small sample size, short-term duration, lack of blinding of longer-term outcomes, and lack of comparison to alternative treatments such as transurethral resection of the prostate.
 The evidence is insufficient to determine the effects of the technology on health outcomes.

 Practice Guidelines and Position Statements

-The American Urological Association (2018) issued clinical practice guidelines on benign prostatic hyperplasia (amended 2019) and made the following recommendations for water vapor thermal therapy6,:
+The American Urological Association (2018) issued clinical practice guidelines on benign prostatic hyperplasia (amended 2019) and made the following recommendations for water vapor thermal therapy7,: